dimitarpg13/rag_architectures_and_concepts/Resources.md

-# RAG Architectures and Related Concepts
+# RAG Architectures, Agentic Systems, and Related Concepts

 ## articles and videos